meghabytes/Ecommerce_microservices/README.md

-Have 3 microservices running on kubernetes.
+Have 4 microservices fully deployed and running on kubernetes.